April 3, 2025

 Here are some of the most popular DC Fast Charging networks built across America:

-- There are nearly 30,000 Tesla Supercharger DC Fast charging ports
+• There are over 34,000 Tesla Supercharger DC fast charging ports

-- EVgo, which has partnered with GM Energy, has 4,000 DC Fast charging ports
+• EVgo, which has partnered with GM Energy, has over 4,300 DC fast charging ports

 For many of these networks, finding an at-scale installation partner who could effectively and safely install, service, and maintain their charging stations was made seamless by partnering with North America’s leading provider of EV charger installations and other electrification technologies.